Pylons/pyramid/docs/narr/resources.rst

 Understanding Resources
 -----------------------

-Let's imagine you've created a :mod:`pyramid` application that uses a :term:`Chameleon` ZPT template via the :func:`pyramid.chameleon_zpt.render_template_to_response` API.
+Let's imagine you've created a :app:`Pyramid` application that uses a :term:`Chameleon` ZPT template via the :func:`pyramid.chameleon_zpt.render_template_to_response` API.
 For example, the application might address the resource named